Research Library: Mon–Fri 10–19, Sat 10–15 | Study Centre: Mon–Fri 9–19, Sat 11–16

 The self-service machine is located by the entrance on the first floor of the Study Centre.
 You can borrow books from the Study Centre and return books from any of the academic library branches using the self-service machine.
 Read more HERE

-The study hall is open every day from 7-23 and is meant for research and study.
+The Study room is open every day from 7–23 and is meant for research and study.

-The hall seats 31 people and has 4 public computers.
+The room seats 31 people and has 4 computers available.
+IBM SPSS Statistics and RStudio are installed on all computers.

-If you want to use books in the study hall after the Study Centre has closed (Mon-Fri at 19, Sat at 16), you must first borrow them.
-Subject package books can be borrowed overnight.
+If you want to use books in the study room after the Study Centre has closed (Mon–Fri at 17), you must first borrow them.
+Subject package materials can be borrowed overnight.
+Read the general rules for borrowing from the Study Centre here.

-Things to remember when using the study hall:
+Things to remember when using the study room:

 • Use the room for studying and research.